CUWiCS/cuwics.github.io/_posts/2024/2024-04-08-Studying_Abroad_Insight_From_Three_CS_Majors.markdown

 **Maiya** wished she looked more into each university and the classes offered before committing to one.
 She didn’t look at the classes before choosing a university but recommends doing it.

-**Martha** would definitely study abroad again if she had another year, and is open to chatting with underclassmen if anyone has questions,
+**Martha** would definitely study abroad again if she had another year, and is open to chatting with underclassmen if anyone has questions.

-For more information about studying abroad, check out the Center for Global Engagement website at global.undergrad.columbia.edu.
+For more information about studying abroad, check out the Center for Global Engagement website at [global.undergrad.columbia.edu](https://global.undergrad.columbia.edu/).